Sedus: a story of tradition and innovation

 1985

-Christof Stoll and his wife Emma established the non-profit Stoll VITA Foundation.
-They transferred their assets, which also included the majority shareholding in the family company operating as Sedus Stoll AG from 1995 onwards, to this foundation.
+Christof Stoll and his wife Emma establish the non-profit Stoll VITA Foundation and transfer their assets, which also include the majority shareholding in the family business, to this foundation.

 Due to his accomplishments as an entrepreneur, Christof Stoll received the Federal Cross of Merit in 1986.